 Muqarnas - elaborate ornamental vaultings - are some of the earliest and most impressive examples of a rule-based architectural design.
 They combine architecture, mathematics, and art to form highly intricate and complex stalactite structures.
 The beauty of these abstract, non-figurative formations has fascinated people throughout history.

 Today, advances in computational design and digital fabrication invite us to revisit these typologies.
-Can we generalize and formalize a constructive logic for muqarnas?
+How can computation and robotic fabrication bring the splendor of such a rule-based geometric art into the future?
 Can the computer help us to explore new and unseen muqarna formations?
 In this project, the computer becomes a tool for search and exploration, a partner in our quest for the hitherto unseen.
 It allows us to create objects of exceptional breadth and depth: endless permutations of designs with a richness of detail that can once again evoke marvel, curiosity and bewilderment.

 Muqarnas developed into an archetypical form throughout the Islamic world, adorning interiors and portals of mosques, madrasas, shrines, and palaces.
 The saturation effect produced by their thousands of individual facets is said to evoke the star filled sky, while their vaulted form is sometimes associated with the cave in which prophet Mohammed's enlightenment took place.